 IMPORTANT!
 Recommendations regarding data that is also required for SUNY award nominations in the CV include the following: Specific data must include the date of the last update, the candidate’s department, the date of appointment to the SUNY system AND appointment to highest rank attained and date of appointment to that rank.
 Articles in refereed and non-refereed journals should be clearly distinguished from one another and, preferably, listed separately with full pagination and ordered by date of publication.
 Books should be listed separately from articles.
 Publications with multiple authors should indicate the senior author, if there is one, either by a note at the beginning of the publications list (if senior author position is consistent throughout) or by an asterisk indicating the senior author in each entry.

 Tenure Clock Stop Request/Notification Form.
-(To Be Posted Soon) Until the new form is available please continue past practice.
 This new form is provided by Human Resources and will be updated by SUNY and is applicable for those categories identified in the 2016-2022 UUP contract for: Childbirth/Adoption/Foster Care Placement.
 This form should be sent to Human Resources: Appointments.
-The confirmation from HR that is copied to the Chair/Supervisor should be copied to the respective Dean.
+The confirmation from HR that is copied to the Chair/Supervisor should also be copied to the respective Dean.
 The Dean's office should confirm the clock stop and copy the Vice Provost for Faculty Affairs indicating HR approval and appropriate dates of the clock stop.
 For Childbirth, adoption, and foster care, no change in title occurs.
 ALL confirmed clock stops for additional types of critical life events must continue to be copied to the Vice Provost for Faculty Affairs utlizing the traditional memo (sample) and must include a change in title as in past practice.